jaclu/man_asdf/README.md

 # man_asdf
-Display man page for installed versions of a plugin
+Display man page for installed versions of a tmux plugin

+copy main_asdf to /usr/local/bin or other suitable location in your path.